LBartolini/DVI/README.md

 The system implements the Energy Management System (EMS) of Campus Savona at Università di Genova.
 For the full description refer to the [GUIDE.md](./GUIDE.md).

-The attacker will get in the system through the web server.
-Exploring the website will give the user the ability to gain open source intelligence about the infrastructure, some hints about the network layout, some of the key nodes and some tips that might be useful for later attack steps.

 The whole system runs inside a Docker-in-Docker container (dind).
-It is possible to run it directly on the host by simply executing the compose file inside the directory DVI_dind.
+Otherwise, if you prefer to do so, it is possible to run it directly on the host by simply executing the compose file inside the directory DVI_dind.

 This project is a perfect cyber range for penetration testers and students.
 It gives the attacker the ability to perform various types of attack, but most importantly it requires several lateral movements to reach the end goal.